 which implies that $\theta(b) - \theta(a) > - \pi$.
 A similar argument applies for the case of $\deg \theta$ being negative.

-Conversely, if (iii) holds, we need to show that $\mc{B} \neq \emptyset$.
+Conversely, if (ii) holds, we need to show that $\mc{B} \neq \emptyset$.
 We will do so by constructing some $\varphi \in \mc{B}$ explicitly.
-First, perhaps after applying a $C^0$-small pertubation, we may assume that $\theta$ has finitely many local minima and maxima, respectively, and no other critical points.
+First, perhaps after applying a $C^0$-small perturbation, we may assume that $\theta$ has finitely many local minima and maxima, respectively, and no other critical points.
 That is, there is a subdivision

 such that $\theta$ has a local maximum at every $a_k$ and a local minimum at every $b_k$.
 Define intervals $I_k$ by